spacejam/seaslug/README.md

 ##### ideas that may or may not lead to puke

-* erlang's terseness, explicit supervisor hierarchies, pattern matching
+* erlang's terseness, focus on immutable message passing, explicit supervisor hierarchies, pattern matching
 * celf's nondeterminism and linear logic
 * prolog's declarative debugging, tables, provability of pure code
 * total functional programming